aydrienlaw/tp/docs/team/limzerui.md

     *   Actively coordinated and supported the team during in-person meetings and Telegram discussions—clarifying requirements, unblocking tasks, and maintaining alignment on goals.
     *   Assisted teammates with CI and bug triaging: reproduced failures, suggested fixes for failing builds.

-*   **Contributions beyond the project team:**
-    *   *(No specific instances recorded in our interaction.
-You can add evidence of helping others in forums, reporting bugs in other teams' products, or sharing technical information here.)*